NeuralMMO/beta/rst/game_wiki.rst

     .. tab-item:: Choosing attack style

         The attacker can select the skill strongest against the target's main skill.
-This increases the attack damage by 50%.
+This multiplies the effectiveness of the attack.
 However, the defender can immediately retaliate in the same way.
 A strong agent with a higher level and better equipment can still beat a weaker agent, even if the weaker agent uses the attack style that multiplies damage.

     .. tab-item:: Armor